 So far with my St. Louis International Film Festival picks, I've watched films that will be showing up in theaters in the next few weeks.
 For my third movie, I decided to choose something that won't be showing on the big screen anytime soon, Cirkus Columbia.
-This review is also posted at the excellent Sound on Sight as part of their film fest coverage.

 The situation is a familiar one; a middle-aged man returns to his former hometown with a beautiful young girlfriend and shows off his good fortune to his old friends.
 When Divko Buntic (Miki Manojlovic) pulls up in a luxury car into the small Bosnian town, the onlookers’ response is the expected mix of jealousy and hatred.
 After making it big in Germany, he returns triumphantly to showcase his power in the newly capitalist Bosnia region.
 His next step is to kick his estranged wife and young adult son out of their house and move right inside.
 This premise appears to set up an obvious family drama, but the actual result provides an interesting shift on our expectations.

 Set in 1991 just prior to the Yugoslav Wars, Cirkus Columbia offers an intimate look at the tragic effects of war and occupation.
 Divko and his wife Lucija (Mira Furlan) were permanently affected by events from many years earlier under communist leadership.
 He fled the country to avoid capture and resented her for remaining at home.
 Having succeeded in capitalist Germany, Divko bears a serious grudge at Lucija and cares little for the upheaval that he wreaks in the process.
 It seems nonsensical for this rich and powerful guy to return and decimate her life, but getting over past demons is no easy thing.
 This anger has grown over the years and become such a part of him that Divko doesn’t even care about his callous actions.